BA (HONS) IN ACTING

 RADA’s application fee for the BA (Hons) in Acting for 2016-17 is £46 from when applications open in October until 16 December, and then £86 for later applications made up until the closing date at the end of February.
 The cost is staggered in this way to encourage early applications so that our admissions team is able to process the large number of applications and complete the audition process in time to make offers to prospective students in June.

-In addition to the fee waivers available through the Conservatoire for Dance and Drama, we have added 100 of our own fee waivers which will be available to those on low income, and we offer travel bursaries to anyone on low income who is invited to come to a final round audition.
+In addition to the fee waivers available through the Conservatoire for Dance and Drama, we have added our own fee waivers which will be available to those on low income, and we offer travel bursaries to anyone on low income who is invited to come to a final round audition.

 RADA auditions everyone who applies and is committed to making its training as widely accessible as possible.
 Every year, over 50% of our students on core courses receive financial support, ranging from fee waivers, contributions towards maintenance costs (accommodation, travel and course materials) and full scholarships.
 Information about funding is available on the Fees & Funding page.